qwerty-kgkg/Smart_Item_Manager/README.md

         static void Main(string[] args)
         {
             Smart_Refrigerator Frige = new Smart_Refrigerator(new List<Tuple<string, int>>());
-            Console.WriteLine("Welcome To Your Smart Refrigerator's interface!
+            Console.WriteLine("Welcome To Your Smart Refrigerator!
 We Are Glad To Have You!");
             string usersRequest = GetCommandFromUser();
             while (true)
             {